iPhone XS Max release date, price, news and features

 The iPhone XS Max will have Apple's biggest battery ever thanks to its size.
 It'll have DSDS (or Dual Sim Dual Standby).
 Apple added its eSIM technology, which it's borrowing from its cellular iPad line.
 The iOS software will understand the two lines.
 A dual SIM and eSIM will be how Apple does it in most areas of the world, except China, where eSIM isn't allowed.
 Well, Apple will be releasing a special Dual SIM iPhone XS Max there.

-- When is it out?
-Launch September 12, release two weeks later
+- When is iPhone XS Max out?
+September 14 pre-order, September 21 release date

 iPhone XS Max release date